Contact Information

 Canal Park Brewing overlooks Lake Superior / Visit Duluth

-A couple hikers on the Superior Hiking Trail's Bean and Bear Lake Loop / Alyssa Hei
+A stop along the Superior Hiking Trail to see Bean Bear Lake / Alyssa Hei

-Split Rock Lighthouse and the Gitchi-Gami State Trail on the North Shore / Waqar Ahmad
+The Gitchi-Gami State Trail on the North Shore / Credit: Waqar Ahmad

 Waves crash against the rocky North Shore of Lake Superior / Mark Nicholson